Infrastructure Renewal at New York Penn Station

 Due to the work on the Empire Connection and Spuyten Duyvil Bridge, Empire Service, Ethan Allen Express, Adirondack and Maple Leaf trains will all be rerouted from New York Penn Station to Grand Central Terminal between Saturday, May 26, and Tuesday, September 4.
 The Lake Shore Limited will only operate between Boston and Chicago, with New York City and Hudson Valley customers connecting from Empire Service trains at Albany-Rensselaer.

 While the schedules have yet to be finalized, there will be less service impacts and schedule changes compared to Summer 2017.
 The work on Track 19 will occur between Friday, June 8 and Friday, July 20.
-The modified schedule Amtrak announced in January 2018 will continue until the work on Track 19 is complete.
+To accommodate the work, Amtrak will operate a modified schedule .
 LIRR and NJ TRANSIT will each assume responsibility for helping their passengers navigate any changes in service or schedule, if they have any as a result of this work.

 The Infrastructure Renewal Program is one element of Amtrak’s plan to modernize stations, infrastructure and equipment on the Northeast Corridor.